lilvina/Sprint-Challenge-RDBMS/README.md

 - In RDBMS, data is stored in a tabular format grouped into rows and columns.
 Collection of rows are seen as a table and each row represent a single record in the table and is made up of one or more columns.
 - SQL is used to manage databases and the data within them.
 1. Why do tables need a `primary key`?
-- we need primary keys to identify each record in the table
+- We need primary keys to identify each record in the table.
 1. What is the name given to a table column that references the primary key on another table.
+- A foreign key
 1. What do we need in order to have a _many to many_ relationship between two tables.
-- In the database, you can have an order that has many products and the same product can have many orders.
+- You must introduce a third table that introduces foreign keys and that reference the primary key on the related tables.

 ## Project Set Up